Matthew Henson: 1908–09 expedition

 22 Inuit men, 17 Inuit women, 10 children, 246 dogs, 70 tons (64 metric tons) of whale meat from Labrador, the meat and blubber of 50 walruses, hunting equipment, and tons of coal.
 In February, Henson and Peary departed their anchored ship at Ellesmere Island's Cape Sheridan, with the Inuit men and 130 dogs working to lay a trail and supplies along the route to the Pole.

 Peary selected Henson and four Inuit as part of the team of six men who would make the final run to the Pole.
-Before the goal was reached, Peary could no longer continue on foot and rode in a dog sled.
+Before the goal of reaching the North Pole was reached, Peary could no longer continue on foot and rode in a dog sled.
 Various accounts say he was ill, was exhausted, or had frozen toes.
 He sent Henson ahead as a scout.

 In a newspaper interview, Henson later said:

 I was in the lead that had overshot the mark a couple of miles.
 We went back then and I could see that my footprints were the first at the spot.

-Henson proceeded to plant the American flag.
+Henson then proceeded to plant the American flag.